 Does the externship offer housing, vehicle or stipend?

-Palm Beach Equine Clinic DOES provides housing accommodations for externs.
+Palm Beach Equine Clinic DOES NOT provide housing accommodations for externs.
 We are unable to provide any vehicle or payment for time while on externship at PBEC.
 Externs are responsible for organizing this themselves.
 Unfortunately, assistance can’t be given at this time.
-For more information please contact Sydney Frankhouser at [email protected]
+For more information please contact Dr. Scott Swerdlin at [email protected].

 What do I wear while on externship at PBEC?